Significance of "begotten," whether God created Jesus, meaning of "Jesus is Lord," and learning about the Bible

 So, the Holy Spirit has been one of my great Bible teachers.

 As to human teachers, I think of people who've taught me through what they've written.
-There was a man named John Wesley who lived in the 1700s whose writings have been key to understanding God's call to holy living as it is revealed in scripture.
+There was a man named John Wesley who lived in the 1700s and whose writings have been key to understanding God's call to holy living as it is revealed in scripture.
 There was William Carey whose writings in the early 1800s were a call to see how often God's heart for all peoples of the earth shows through in the Bible.
 There was Ray Stedman, a pastor from California, whose book Body Life was helpful in seeing clearly what passages in Romans 12, 1 Corinthians 12, and Ephesians 4 were saying about the Church.
-The writings of Dietrich Bonhoeffer, a German pastor who died in one of Hitler's concentration camps, lifted up for me the Biblical call to be totally sold out to the Lordship of Jesus Christ and His Kingdom.
+The writings of Dietrich Bonhoeffer, a German pastor who died in one of Hitler's concentration camps, emphasized for me the Biblical call to be totally sold out to the Lordship of Jesus Christ and His Kingdom.
 The writings of missionary-to-India E. Stanley Jones have been very valuable in comprehending Jesus' Sermon on the Mount.

 In high school, I spent a year with young friends working through Paul's letter to the Romans.
-By the end of that year, we knew its wording forwards and backwards.
+By the end of that year, we knew its wording forwards and backward.
 Those friends -- although they were just high school students -- were some of my teachers concerning the book of Romans.

 Key pastors who helped guide my learning of scripture have included men like Hardy Powers, Millard Reed, Harold Daniels, E. S. Phillips, and Ponder Gilliland.

-Some wonderful Sunday school teachers who were key in my journey with the Lord (and the Bible) are Peggy Poteet, university professor of English, Vera Clark, who ran a trucking business with her husband, Harper Cole, a university business school professor, and Jim and Shirley Posey, a respected lawyer and his wife.
+Some wonderful Sunday school teachers who were key in my journey with the Lord (and the Bible) are Peggy Poteet, university professor of English, Vera Clark, who ran a trucking business with her husband, Harper Cole, a university business school professor, and Jim and Shirley Posey, a respected lawyer, and his wife.

 Then, there is my friend Marty Michelson, who has studied the Old Testament so in-depth that I get the feeling he had coffee this morning with Abraham, Isaac, and Jacob.
-There is Hal Cauthron whose specialty is the writings of John and who has helped me see clearly the themes running through those writings.
+There is Hal Cauthron, whose specialty is the writings of John and who has helped me see clearly the themes running through those writings.

 Well, I could go on and on with the list of people who've been instrumental in my understanding of Scripture.
 But, I think you get the idea that it has been a lot of wonderful people from different walks of life and even a variety of different centuries.